zm-git-dev/RNA-seq-Pipline/readME.md

 # Generalized RNA-seq pipeline for Gene Differential Expression Analysis and Gene-set Enrichment Analysis

-This simple RNA-seq pipeline was written by me, for self-study and exposure to NGS-data analysis.
+This simple RNA-seq pipeline was written by me, for exposure to NGS-data analysis.
 This pipeline will perform RNA-seq alignment for user specified read data, conduct coverage/abundance counts against a user specified gene feature structure, and format results for gene-set enrichment analysis.
 For this pipeline, I will try to generalize the analysis for RNA-seq experiments as much as possible for the purpose of learning the complexities